digitalsadhu/loopback-component-jsonapi/README.md

 [jsonapi.org](http://jsonapi.org/) support for loopback.

 ## Status
 This project is a work in progress.
 Consider it beta software.
-For ember users, the component should now be basically feature complete.
+For EmberJS users, the component should now be basically feature complete.
 Please test and report any issues.
 The functionality that is present is pretty well tested.
 140+ integration tests and counting!